visualizedata/data-structures/README.md

 Discussion: Maintainability.
 Lab.

-Klepman reading led by: Adrian, Michael, Shefali, and Yu (at 12:10pm) and Andrew, Candice, Dan R, Doug, Emily, and Feiyi (at 7:00pm)
+Klepmann reading led by: Adrian, Michael, Shefali, and Yu (at 12:10pm) and Andrew, Candice, Dan R, Doug, Emily, and Feiyi (at 7:00pm)

 #### Read: